woolm110/email-countdown-timer/README.md

 ###Fonts

 Any font file can be used as the base font for the countdowm timer.
-To use a custom font you'll need to upload it to the `fonts` directory and reference the exact name in the query string parameter `font`. *Note: fonts must be uploaded using the `ttf` file extension.
+To use a custom font you'll need to upload it to the `fonts` directory and reference the exact name in the query string parameter `font`. *Note: fonts must be uploaded using the `ttf` file extension*.